kuroji-fusky/kurojifusky.com/README.md

 This is a monorepo setup with Yarn workspaces; uses [Biome](https://biomejs.dev) and [Knip](https://knip.dev) for codebase upkeep

-- `front`: An abomination of a site
+- `front`: An abomination of an omni-site
-- `packages`
-  - `kuro-time`: A small util library for parsing and formatting time and dates
-- `strapi`: CMS that'll give me the ability to post Nick Wilde fanfics
+- `sanity-studio`: CMS that'll give me the ability to post Nick Wilde fanfics

 ## Running the abominations locally